Hundreds of thousands gathered in Rome last week to protest a bill that would grant adoption, medical and inheritance rights to gay couples.

 Nevertheless, Italian politicians have shown support for gay and lesbian couples; the mayors of Rome and Naples have formally recognised same-sex unions carried out abroad, despite the ban on such unions in Italy.

-The fate of the bill to legalise same-sex unions will be decided later this month.
+The fate of the bill to legalise same-sex unions will be decided later this month (see our services for matters relating to same-sex relationships).

 Update: On May 11th 2016, the Italian Parliament gave final approval to a law recognizing civil unions of same-sex couples.
 The vote — 372 to 51, with 99 abstentions — was followed by long applause in the Chamber of Deputies, the lower house of Parliament.